sr320/course-497-2018/assignments/excel-data.md

 > Following this assignment students should be able to:
 >
-> - Insert objective 1
+> - Insert objective IS THIS IT
 > - Insert objective 2
 > - Insert objective 3